SexChrLab/SCC-alignment/README.md

 ```
 docker pull sbplaisier/omics:1.3
 ```

+This Docker image is about 24 GB because of the reference genomes, so make sure you have enough space available.

 To make sure the image was pulled correctly, list the Docker images and make sure it is there and assigned an ID:
 ```